ishanswali/NASAAPODTextBot/README.md

-#NASA Astronomy Picture of the Day Text Bot
+#N ASA Astronomy Picture of the Day Text Bot

-##Description
+## Description
 Hello there.
 This project is an automated delivery of an astronomy picture and description from NASA's Astronomy Picture of the Day (APOD) API.
 It's a small side project under development born from my love for Astronomy and Automation.

 This system is still under development, but for now I'm deploying it on a small scale locally.
 It combines multiple different components: the NASA API, my own Python automation, and an [SMS/MMS Script](https://youtu.be/4-ysecoraKo) from [Alfredo Sequeida](https://github.com/AlfredoSequeida/).
 Huge thanks to him for his help on this project.